awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-networkinsightspath.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `Source`  <a name="cfn-ec2-networkinsightspath-source"></a>
-The AWS resource that is the source of the path\.
+The ID or ARN of the source\.
+If the resource is in another account, you must specify an ARN\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `SourceIp`  <a name="cfn-ec2-networkinsightspath-sourceip"></a>
-The IP address of the AWS resource that is the source of the path\.
+The IP address of the source\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`